 - 7.1 The Governing Body's statutory responsibility for safeguarding the welfare of children goes beyond simply child protection.
 The duty is to ensure that safeguarding permeates all activity and functions.
 This policy therefore complements and supports a range of other policies, for instance

-- Pupil Behaviour and Anti Bullying Policy
+- Pupil Behaviour Policy

 - Staff Code of Conduct ("Guidance for Safer working practice")

 - Racist incidents

+- Anti-Bullying (including Cyberbullying)

-- Physical Interventions/Restraint (DfE Guidance's "Use of Reasonable Force" and "Screening, searching and confiscation")
+- Physical Interventions/Restraint (DfE Guidances "Use of Reasonable Force" and "Screening, searching and confiscation")

 - Special Educational Needs and Disability

 - Trips and visits

 - Work experience and extended work placements

 - First aid and the administration of medicines

 - Health and Safety

-- Relationships and Sex Education
+- Relationships Education, Relationships and Sex Education and Health Education Site Security

-- Site Security

 - Equal Opportunities

 - Toileting/Intimate care

 - E-safety

 - Extended school activities